 - Don't take anything personally.
 Someone may oppose your political beliefs, but if she is your friend, it's obvious that she likes you as a person.
 Don't consider yourself affronted just because someone disagrees with your political views.

 - Don't sling arrows or use foul language.
 If you know you're in the presence of someone who has opposing views, don't take jabs at people who believe what she does and don't use swear words.
 That will only drive a wedge between you, and you may never be able to repair the relationship in the future.
 Polite language will keep others listening and engaged in the conversation.

 - Do research.
 Before you state something as fact, research the details.
 Your argument won't stand up if you misquote or misrepresent the facts.
 Be careful who or what you quote.
-One thing that I've always found amusing is the comment, "I read it somewhere."
-I would want to know where you read it and who wrote it.
+One thing that we've always found amusing is the comment, "I read it somewhere."
+We would want to know where you read it and who wrote it.

 - Find common ground.
 Don't assume that just because you follow an opposing political party that you disagree on all issues.
 There must be something you can agree on, or you wouldn't be friends.